girikuncoro/imhotep/golabs/roman/README.md

-# GO Roman Calculator
+# Roman Calculator Package

-Converts an arabic number to a roman glyph
+Provides calculators for converting an arabic number to a roman glyph and vice versa

 ## Installation